18F/handbook/_pages/software-tools/citrix.md

 [Citrix Workspace app for Windows](https://www.citrix.com/downloads/workspace-app/windows/workspace-app-for-windows-latest.html)
 [Citrix Workspace app for Mac](https://www.citrix.com/downloads/workspace-app/mac/workspace-app-for-mac-latest.html)

-## Logging into Citrix VDI
+## Logging into the Citrix VDI

 1. Access the Citrix VDI at [vdi.anywhere.gsa.gov](https://vdi.anywhere.gsa.gov).
-   -  Alternatively, if you don't want to launch the virtual desktop, and would rather launch individual apps in Citrix (such as Chrome or Internet Explorer), you can go to [anywhere.gsa.gov](https://anywhere.gsa.gov/)
+   -  Alternatively, if you don't want to launch the virtual desktop, and would rather launch individual apps through Citrix (such as Chrome or Internet Explorer), you can go to [anywhere.gsa.gov](https://anywhere.gsa.gov/)
 1. Go to [otp.gsa.gov](https://otp.gsa.gov) and enter your ENT info to get the Tokencode
    - You can also obtain a Tokencode by installing SecureAuth OTP on your phone, as described in the [Get a one-time password?]({{site.baseurl}}/distributed/#get-a-one-time-password)